SF-TAP/SF-TAP.github.io/_posts/2015-11-21-tutorial-qb.markdown

 ## L2 Bridging

-You can use the qb-separator or the qb-tap as a simple software L2 bridge as follows.
+You can use the qb-separator or the qb-tap as a simple software L2 bridge as follows, where -r means "RIGHT".

     # ./qb-separator -l ix0 -r ix1

--l is a prefix of "LEFT".

 ![qb04 qb04](/assets/qb/qb04.png)